Thank You for the Rain: Impact

-In 2017 an international impact campaign was launched, aiming to build climate resilient communities, strengthen the climate justice movement, and push policymakers to take steps to stop climate change and support frontline communities.
-In 2019 and 2020 the campaign has received funding from Climate Justice Resilience Fund which will be used to strengthen and expand the work of building climate resilient communities in East Africa.
-This involves building earth dams and irrigation projects as well as the community screenings with farmers.
-We aim to use the film as a tool to create an arena where farmers, NGOs and local decision makers can meet to identify local challenges and discuss suitable climate solutions.
+In 2017, the filmmakers launched an international impact campaign "aiming to build climate resilient communities, strengthen the climate justice movement, and push policymakers to take steps to stop climate change and support frontline communities."
+In 2019 and 2020, the Climate Justice Resilience Fund provided a grant to expand the reach of the film, both for policy advocacy and grassroots initiatives.